Icinga/icingaweb2/doc/installation.md

     host    icingaweb      icingaweb      127.0.0.1/32          trust
     host    icingaweb      icingaweb      ::1/128               trust

-And restart your databse ('service postgresql restart' or '/etc/init.d/postgresql-X.x reload')
+And restart your database ('service postgresql restart' or '/etc/init.d/postgresql-X.x reload' while being root)

+3. Create all tables (You need to be in the icinga2-web folder)

+    bash$  psql -U icingaweb -a -f etc/schema/users.pgsql.sql

 Quick and Dirty
 ----------------